eimparas/Zyxel-VMG8623-T50B-Debrand/DeBranding Guide.md

 Use the password generator in the ZyxelRoot.py file (Execute it online [Here](https://www.onlinegdb.com/XR_spa_we)) to generate the device's root password for the zycli shell, accessible from both SSH & serial TTL.

+> Some routers have a preset password for wifi/admin/supervisor written in flash that is not compatible with the above method.
+Those routers can still be flashed by the Web Flash.
+Using an image with a built in script to change the debug bit and then set a password of your own can get you a functional root password.
+See ModifyingGPLSources.md .
+An example for this modification can be found here https://owo.whats-th.is/7nTEaRy.bin or in SampleGPLModifications/

 ## 2. Connect to the device

 This operation will be done from ssh.